How to make the most of your Donut meetings when you’re working from home

 Making meaningful and fun connections when connecting in person isn’t an option.

-1. Video Donuts.
+1. Video Donuts (Intros).

 Working from home for an extended period of time can start to feel isolating, so having a 30-minute video call could be a great way to break up the day.
 Just as you might have a meeting with a colleague who is working from home for a day, use your company’s preferred video conferencing software to have your Donut meeting.
 If your company doesn’t have a preferred video conferencing software, Slack calls or huddles are a great and convenient option.

-In-person Donut meetings have the benefit of “filler time,” or a planned activity you can both do together, such as go get lunch, coffee, or go for a walk.
-Having something to do in addition to talking can make the meeting feel more casual.
+Try scheduling your Donut for a time that feels casual, like over virtual coffee or lunch.
+It’s amazing how sharing a meal (even virtually) can make things feel more relaxed and friendly.
 Want more ideas for making Donut meetings purposeful and fun?
 Check out our library of 30+ plug-and-play templates for inspiration, and get started in under 5 minutes.

 Do you have any tips on how to make the most of remote Donuts?
 We’d love to hear from you!
 Shoot us an email at [email protected].